typst/packages/packages/preview/tada/0.1.0/src/ops.typ

       } else if return-single-row {
         1
       } else {
-        panic("When fields and indexes are array-like, axis must be specified") }
+        panic("When fields and indexes are both array-like, `axis` must be specified") }
     }
     if axis not in (0, 1) {